-7.38 The Council's proposed Gypsy and Traveller allocations are set out below, with detail in policies, DS15 - DS20.
-The sites in Table 4 are all existing traveller sites.
+7.35 The Council's proposed Gypsy and Traveller allocations are set out below, with detail in policies, DS15 - DS20.
+The sites in Table 5 are all existing traveller sites.
 The Council's approach to identifying site allocations for Gypsies and Travellers is set out in Local Plan Part 1 Policy AHN4.
 This sets out a sequential approach to identifying sites, starting with the provision of additional pitches within existing authorised sites.
 Since 1 April 2017 the Council has granted permission for 57 additional pitches within the Borough.
 This already meets the identified need for 39 pitches during the plan period.
 In order to plan positively for the Gypsy and Traveller community, LPP2 contains a number of site allocations for Gypsy and Traveller pitches through the change of use or intensification of existing sites.
-The Council has allocated land for 15 pitches at the following sites:
+The sites proposed for allocation to meet the residual need for 17 15 pitches are all existing sites where the additional pitches are provided through intensification.
+The Council has allocated land for 17 15 pitches at the following sites: